fossabot/Portfolio-3/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a software engineer based in Nairobi, KE specializing in developing (and occasionally designing) exceptional, high-quality websites and android apps.
-Currently working at [AfroCabs](https://afrocabs.com/) as an Engineer, ask me about it!
+I'm a highly-motivated mobile and web developer with an acquired taste for elegant design, an open source hobbyist and a community mentor keen to inspire change-makers.
+Currently working at [AfroCabs](https://afrocabs.com/) as an Engineer.